Travel Postcard: 48 hours in Oslo at Christmas time

 Stay at the nearby Grand Hotel (+47 23 21 20 00) or Hotel Continental (+47 22 82 40 00) if you're well heeled.
 More economical: Thon Hotel Cecil (+47 23 31 48 00), though it's closed between Christmas and New Year's.

 6 p.m. - Wander among food and gift booths surrounding the Spikersuppa ice-skating rink, bracketed by Parliament and the ornate National Theatre.
-Skate rental: 45 crowns ($7.51).
+Skate rental: 45 crowns.
 Overlooking the scene is the Royal Palace, windows aglow.

-7 p.m. - Next door to the Grand, check off some holiday gift-buying at the century-old Freia chocolate shop.

 8 p.m. - Dine at Theatercafeen (+47 22 82 40 50), a Vienna-style cafe serving holiday fare like reindeer medallions and salted mutton.
 String musicians play from the balcony.